m4gn0li4/LisaDbg/README.md

-   v, value                    : Display the value of a specified register s                           : for load the symbol file (if avaible) deref                       : Dereference the value at a specific memory address or register in the target process setr, setreg                : Set a new value to a specified register q, quit, break              : Terminate the debugging session.
-Confirmation required base-addr, ba               : Display the base address of the target process setm, setmemory             : Defined a new value at the specified memory address (va) or at the specified register (the register value will be considered as address) b, breakpoint               : Set a breakpoint at the specified address (rva) or symbol reset                       : Reset the state of the debugging session cva                         : Calculates the va of a specified rva
+   v, value                    : Display the value of a specified register s                           : for load the symbol file (if avaible) deref                       : Dereference the value at a specific memory address or register in the target process q, quit, break              : Terminate the debugging session.
+Confirmation required base-addr, ba               : Display the base address of the target process set                         : To set something, it can be a register, a value at an address or a memory protection, to find out more type "help set" b, breakpoint               : Set a breakpoint at the specified address (rva) or symbol reset                       : Reset the state of the debugging session cva                         : Calculates the va of a specified rva